 The MSW program includes two field education placements, the generalist practice field practice placement, and the specialized practice field placement.
 The generalist practice field placement is a one semester field placement.
 The specialized practice field placement is a two semester, sequential field placement in which the student remains in the same agency for both fall and spring semesters.
 This two-semester field placement provides the opportunity for the MSW student to develop specialized practice skills and in-depth knowledge of the practice area.
-Students are placed in selected agencies under the supervision of an experienced MSW social worker for 24 hours a week, 336 hours each semester.
+Students are placed in selected agencies under the supervision of an experienced MSW social worker for 24 hours a week, 312 hours each semester.
 Full-time, Regular Pathway students typically are in field placement Wednesday through Friday, 8 hours a day during the spring semester in the first year and the fall and spring semesters in the second year.
 Night and evening field placements are not available, and field placements are not paid.
 The Online Part-time, Regular Pathway students complete their generalist practice field placement in the fall semester of their second year.
 Online Part-time Regular Pathway and Online Part-time Advance Standing Pathway students complete the specialized practice field placement in the fall and spring semesters of their third year.
-Field placement hours may vary for Online Part- time students, but they must complete 336 hours each semester.
+Field placement hours may vary for Online Part- time students, but they must complete 312 hours each semester.
 In addition to time in the field placement, students attend a weekly field seminar throughout the semester.
 Students in the Full-time Advanced Standing Pathway (1 year) program have completed at least 400 hours of field during their BSW education, therefore are required to complete only the specialized practice two semester field placement during the fall and spring semesters.
-Full-time Advanced Standing Pathway students are in their field placement Wednesday through Friday, 8 hours per day for 336 hours each semester.
-The majority of student client interaction should be in-person and not simulated clients or avatars although student learning experiences may be supplemented with simulations.
+Full-time Advanced Standing Pathway students are in their field placement Wednesday through Friday, 8 hours per day for 312 hours each semester.
+Student client interaction must be inperson and not simulated clients or avatars although student learning experiences may be supplemented with simulations.
+Supplemental simulation or avatar learning experiences are not counted toward the minimum field hours in the MSW program (936 for the in-person Full-Time and online Part-Time Regular Pathway students; 624 for in-person Full-time and Online Part-time Advanced Standing students).
 In-person contact includes contact with real clients and constituencies through remote access such as, phone, video, Telehealth, and live online meetings and trainings.